learn-co-students/rails-paperclip-readme-v-000/README.md

-# Adding Uploads With Paperclip
+# Uploading Images With Paperclip

 ## Objectives